indurevol/arduino-lcd-i2c-character-crealor/README.md

 4. Use the 5x8 grid editor to create your custom character:
    - Click or drag to toggle pixels on/off
    - Changes are automatically saved and code is generated in real-time
+5. Use the copy/paste buttons to duplicate cell designs
+6. Control animation preview with the right-side controls:
+   - Set animation speed with the slider
+   - Choose direction (left or right) with the dropdown
+   - Play/stop the animation preview
-5. Switch between I2C and basic transmission modes as needed
+7. Switch between I2C and basic transmission modes as needed
-6. Choose between hexadecimal or binary code format
+8. Choose between hexadecimal or binary code format
-7. Click "Copy Code" to copy the generated Arduino code to your clipboard
+9. Click "Copy Code" to copy the generated Arduino code to your clipboard
-8. Paste the code into your Arduino IDE project
+10. Paste the code into your Arduino IDE project

 ## Arduino Code Features